TVlaic/Mozgalo/README.md

 ```
 Linux
 Python 3 with installed virtualenv
-Nvidia GPU with installed Cuda 8 and CudaNN 9
+Nvidia GPU with installed Cuda 9
 ```

 ## Getting the dataset